wolfmaaan/greatest-albums/_albums/pinkfloyd-thepiperatthegatesofdawn.md

 ---
 layout: album
-title: The Piper At The Gates of Dawn
+title: The Piper At The Gates of Dawn - Pink Floyd
 slug: pinkfloyd-thepiperatthegatesofdawn
 album_slug: pinkfloyd-thepiperatthegatesofdawn
 ---